brenoasantos/pdtopsis-sort/README.md

 ## Project Description
 This project implements the PDTOPSIS-Sort algorithm, which is a Preference Disaggregation Technique for Order Preferences by Similarity to Ideal Solution (PDTOPSIS).
 It is designed to support Multi-Criteria Decision Making (MCDM).

+### PDTOPSIS-Sort algorithm - Step by step:
+1. Determine the Decision Matrix
+2. Define the set of Reference Alternative
+3. Determine the domain of each criterion
+4. Infer the boundary profiles and the weights
+5. Validate the parameters inferred in Step 4, before classifying the alternatives
+6. Sorting process (more details in the paper)
+7. Perform a sensitivity analysis over the results of the classification

 ## Installation
 To run the application locally, follow these steps (bash):